|

 side of the map above, it shows rocks with the symbol in the photos

 below, then the trail goes into the rock area.
-The two RV Gypsies did
+Lee Duquette did not

-not have the map with them because the brochures in the parking lot
+have the map with him because the brochures in the parking lot were

-were all gone.
-They did not like the looks of the trail going upwards,
+all gone.
+They also did NOT like the looks of the trail going upwards,

 and just were not sure of which way to continue, so they walked back